Skip to content

 Non-real-time> 10 msBest-effort acceptableOPC UA, Modbus TCP, SNMP

 TCP retransmission introduces variable and unbounded latency.
 A retransmitted segment arrives 200 ms late.
-For a PLC with a 4 ms cycle time, this is catastrophic.
+For a PLC with a 4 ms cycle time, the delay is catastrophic.
 PROFINET RT uses raw Ethernet frames (EtherType 0x8892) to eliminate this variability.

-These protocols need a way to exchange data with PLCs.
+These protocols need a mechanism to exchange data with PLCs.
 Modbus TCP is the simplest and most widely deployed option.

 Modbus TCP — Reading PLC Data with Python